blee1008/nova-hayes-rollout-simulation/docs/project-overview.md

 ## Project summary:
 Nova Hayes is an emerging artist under management who needs to increase her social media presence and overall data as an artist.
 The learner will become a "Digital Strategist" in order to produce results that drive Nova into stardom.
 ## Core simulation concept:
-Learner will take on "A Day in the Life" of a digital media strategist in order to complete tasks related to growth and acheivement.
+Learner will take on "A Day in the Life" of a digital media strategist in order to complete tasks related to growth and achievement.
 ## Learner role
 Act as a digital media strategist and develop strong decision-making skills that drive positive outcomes.
 ## Nova Hayes profile